ylmzkaan/3DRegionGrowing/README.md

 The algorithm receives a 3D image, a seed which is a point in 3D space inside the 3D image and also a 3D mask which specifies which regions of the 3D image will go through the 3D RG algorithm.
-If the user doesn't want to specify such limitation, a 3D array of ones with a shape equal to that of 3D image's can be used as the mask.
+If the user want the algorithm go through everywhere inside the 3D image, the input argument masks should be a 3D array of ones with a shape equal to that of 3D image's.

 The user also have to specify the upper and lower threshold for the algorithm.